Meet Li. Li works a full-time job, works two side hustles, and is dead broke.

 8. Reduce your streaming services

-If you aren’t sure how many streaming services you have, consider a site like Truebill or Trim.
+If you aren’t sure how many streaming services you have, consider a site like Rocket Money (formerly Truebill) or Trim.
 These services link to your bank accounts and either negotiate subscription services for lower prices or cancel them altogether, reducing waste.

 9. Stop paying for music